 Cover your mouth and nose

 It’s not just to practice proper manners; it’s to prevent the spread of germs.
 Make sure to cover your mouth and nose when coughing or sneezing, especially during flu season, to prevent any potential viruses from spreading.
+But don’t use your hand – use the crook of your arm.

 Get sufficient rest and sleep